 It is generally safe to take several B vitamins at the same time.
 Some companies also offer vitamin complexes, which are combinations of the daily amount of each B vitamin.

 Because of its energy-boosting abilities, the best time of day to take a B vitamin is after waking up.
-Also, recent research indicates that vitamin B-6 may potentially interfere with sleep and induce vivid dreams.
-To avoid this adverse effect, people may wish to take them earlier in the day.
+Also, recent research indicates that vitamin B-6 may

 Even though B vitamin supplements are safe to consume, it is most beneficial to obtain these nutrients from food sources.